AY2425S2-CS2113-W12-3/tp/docs/UserGuide.md

 **Interaction:**
 - When you enter the `category del` command, FinTrack will first display the current list of categories with their corresponding index numbers.
 - You will then be prompted to enter the index of the category you wish to delete.
-- After entering the index, the category at that index will be removed.
-- The updated category list is saved.

-**Important:**
-- Ensure you view the category list to choose the correct index for deletion.

 **Example:**
 ```